thosgood/this-weeks-finds/markdown/51-100/week053.md

 University of Edinburgh.
 Also available at
 <http://www.ima.umn.edu/talks/workshops/SP6.7-18.04/power/power.pdf>

-When I mentioned this paper to a friend, she puzzledly asked "\`Why try categories?'?"
+When I mentioned this paper to a friend, she puzzledly asked "'Why try categories?'?"
 And indeed, one must have tried categories and enjoyed them before moving on to bicategories, tricategories and that great beckoning terra incognita of mathematics, n-category theory.